 When it comes to UI/UX freelance designers, this doesn’t involve teams, so the review is always mostly subjective.
 It affects quality because freelancers mostly don’t care about anything except getting another payment.

 If the freelancer you’ve hired doesn’t share your passion for quality work, you will either get a generic product (based on a generic template) or will get a half-made product, because the contractor decided it went over the agreed payment.
 You also should note the time a freelancer needs to complete a task.
 Since it’s one person instead of a team of professionals, they will have to deal with all the issues on their own, thus resulting in more significant turnaround time.

 While freelancers still care about their reputation, there’s not much you can do if you’re not working with one through a reputable freelance platform.

 You will most definitely spend less by hiring a UI/UX freelancer instead of a UX design agency.
-Hiring a freelance designer will cost you at least half of what you’d pay on an agency for the same assignment.
-But, you shouldn’t expect any spectacular results in this case.
-As we’ve already mentioned above, it’s just one person that will not be able to provide you with all the multi-sided understanding of your project and design, as a team of professionals would.
+Hiring a freelancer will cost you at least half of what you’d pay an agency for the same assignment.
+Freelancers are the way to go when you’re looking for quality help at a reasonable price, especially if you have a project that needs some fresh skills to be taken to the next level.

 When it comes to hiring a UI/UX design agency, you should know that you’ll spend considerably more.
 And there’s a reason for that.
 Reliable agencies have a detailed and thought through the process of work that includes research, planning, understanding of client needs, setting goals, prototype creation, etc. It’s a huge task that requires both a comprehensive and detailed view of things.
 It requires experience, knowledge, and understanding no one freelancer can have, but which is available in a team of UX professionals within an agency.